I A N K G I L L E T T F I S T D, M N A D T A, G M D V I D A, D V I D A E x a m i n e r

 After a couple of years and several partners, Ian teamed up with Carol Dixon and were fortunate in being accepted to be trained in Standard by former World Champions, Brenda Winslade and Peter Eggleton.
 Ian formed a close bond with Brenda: she was the motivation and driving force behind their success.
 Ian's Latin trainer was the incomparable Robert O' Hara, who was a brilliant technician and former International Champion.
 Ian and Carol had a very successful career, competing extensively in England and Europe.

 Since turning professional in 1989, Ian has successfully passed Associate and Licentiate degrees in both Standard and Latin American dancing with the Imperial Society of Teachers of Dancing, gaining rare Highly Commended distinctions in both divisions.
 In December 1998, Ian became a Fellow of the ISTD.
 This prestigious degree is the highest degree in dance that can be attained with a professional teaching society.
-The ISTD is regarded as the world's leading professional teaching society, holding rigorous examinations for professional teachers.
-Ian is also qualified in American Style dancing holding a membership degree with the North American Dance Teachers Association in both Rhythm and Smooth.
+The ISTD is regarded as the world's leading professional teaching society, holding rigorous examinations for professional teachers. .
 Ian is a member of the US branch of the ISTD, having written several technical articles for their magazine.
 Moreover, Ian was elected as a one of the National Committee members of the Executive Board for the society and was appointed Collegiate Assessment Program Director.
 He retired from that position in September 2003.
+Ian is also qualified in American Style dancing holding a membership degree with the North American Dance Teachers Association.
+Ian also has nine degrees with DVIDA (Dance Vision International Dance Association) in all four styles.
+He was appointed an exmainer for the Society in November of 2008.

 Ian's professional career included a successful partnership with Wendi Davies and they were regular Standard finalists.
 He retired from competing professionally in March of 2000 to concentrate on teaching, coaching and competing in pro-am events.